day8/re-frame/docs/dominoes-30k.md

 The map returned by `h` only has one key, `:db`, so it is specifying only one effect.

 On startup, a re-frame app can register `effects handlers` using `reg-fx`.
-For example, the effect handler function for a `:db` effect could be registered like this:
+For example, the effect handler function for the `:db` effect could be registered like this:
 ```clj
 (re-frame.core/reg-fx       ;; part of the re-frame API
   :db                       ;; the effects key